hpc/charliecloud/doc/ch-image.rst

   :code:`-S`, :code:`--shell SHELL`
     Use :code:`SHELL` instead of the default :code:`/bin/sh`.

-:code:`ch-image shell` operates in one of the following three modes.
+:code:`ch-image modify` operates in one of the following three modes.
 If the mode desired is ambiguous, that is an error.

 Non-interactive mode, commands specified with :code:`-c`